mbrochh/whisper-youtube-transcribe/README.md

 ## Local Setup for MacOS

+NOTE: This should work fine even on Windows, you probably just need to figure out how to install `ffmpeg` over there.

 If you would like to use this tool on your own machine, you can do this:

 * Clone this repo & `cd` into it